 New businesses have insufficient knowledge of the market.
 They may misidentify the selected market segment.

-Or, the segment may be profitable and large enough.
-But, new businesses do not know about marketing and how to attract customers to buy products.
+The segment may be profitable and large enough.
+However, new businesses do not know about marketing and how to attract customers to buy products.

 As a result, new businesses fail to meet customer needs and expectations.
 They offer products with attractive features, but the prices are too high.
 Or vice versa.
 They offer low prices, but product features are unsuitable to consumer preferences.
 Ultimately, it leads to low sales.